xuxiangsun/AAOD-ORSI/README.md

 <img src="dist.png" alt="Class-Wise Instance Distributions." align=center />

 ## Architecture
-These datasets are zipped in ./datasets.zip, where the architecture of this file is:
+These datasets can be accessed at BaiduNetDisk and Google Drive, where the architecture of this file is:
 ```
 .datasets
+├── README.md
+├── dist.png
 ├── DIOR-A
       ├──images
       └──labelTxt